George Pell packs bags in Sydney for return to Rome and Vatican work

-The former Vatican treasurer, 79, is expected to depart Sydney on Tuesday, after living in the city since his release from a Victorian jail, the Catholic News Agency reported.
+The former Vatican treasurer, 79, is expected to depart Sydney on Tuesday, after living in there since his release from a Victorian jail earlier in 2020, the Catholic News Agency reported.

-“He always intended to return to Rome,” Katrina Lee, an adviser to the Archdiocese of Sydney, told Reuters.
+“He always intended to return to Rome,” Katrina Lee, an adviser to the Archdiocese of Sydney, said.

-He was convicted in December 2018 and served just over a year of a six-year sentence in jail before the High Court of Australia overturned the conviction in April and he was released.
+He was convicted in December 2018 and served just over a year of a six-year jail sentence before the High Court overturned his conviction in April and he was released.

-Cardinal Pell had been head of the Vatican’s Secretariat of the Economy, tasked with cleaning up the church’s vast finances and eliminating abuse, and had taken a leave of absence from that role when he came back to Australia.
+Cardinal Pell had been head of the Vatican’s Secretariat of the Economy, tasked with cleaning up the church’s vast finances and eliminating abuse.
+He took a leave of absence from that role when he returned to Australia.

 His return to Rome comes just days after a powerful Vatican cardinal, Giovanni Becciu, was fired after Pope Francis accused him of embezzlement and nepotism.

-Cardinal Pell and Cardinal Becciu were reportedly previously at odds over reform of the Vatican’s accounts.
+Cardinal Pell and Cardinal Becciu were reportedly previously at odds over reforming the Vatican’s accounts.

 “The Holy Father was elected to clean up Vatican finances,” Cardinal Pell told the Catholic News Agency on September 25.